niharikah005/SuperMaRLoBros/Notes/RL-Notes/rl_lec1.md

 # Reinforcement Learning

-RL is used in many different fields like CS, Neuoroscience, Maths, Economucs, etc
+RL is used in many different fields like CS, Neuoroscience, Maths, Economics, etc

 > type of machine learning